Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Ulldeter hut, one of the mountain huts on the Travessa dels 3 Refugis

-You sleep in a bunk bed in shared dormitories, bigger or smaller depending on the hut.
-The mattresses are close to the neighbour, so try not to move much!
+You sleep in a bunk bed in shared dormitories, which are bigger or smaller depending on the hut.
+The mattresses are close to your neighbour, so try not to move much!

-All the huts have blankets, so you need to bring your own sleeping bag or sheets
+All the huts have blankets, but you must bring your sleeping bag or sheets

 We wouldn’t say we’d had the best night’s sleep in a hut, as in a 40-bed room, the chances of someone snoring or moving are pretty high.
-Keeping this in mind is good, so you’re not frustrated or disappointed after sleeping for a few hours!
+Remembering this is good, so you’re not frustrated or disappointed after sleeping for a few hours!

-Each hut has charging stations, so keeping phones, cameras, e-book readers, etc., charged is a breeze.
+Each hut has charging stations, so charging phones, cameras, e-book readers, etc., is a breeze.

 Accommodation options in Vall de Núria

-Besides the 3 huts, there are two other accommodation options if you spend a night in the emblematic Vall de Núria.
+Besides the three huts, there are two other accommodation options if you spend a night in the emblematic Vall de Núria.

 This is a tourist spot, and there are no mountain huts there.
 Instead, you can choose between sleeping in a hotel or a hostel.